Is turmeric good for you?

 Relieving joint pain

-Given that turmeric has anti-inflammatory properties, it makes sense that it could ease the symptoms of arthritis - a health condition causing pain and inflammation in your joints.
+Given that turmeric has anti-inflammatory properties, it makes sense that it could ease the symptoms of artrite - a health condition causing pain and inflammation in your joints.
 In one study of 45 people with artrite reumatoide, those treated with turmeric extracts experienced the most improved symptoms1.

 Turmeric side effects and considerations